MaggieAppleton/digital-gardeners/README.md

 - [Eleventy Garden](https://github.com/b3u/eleventy-garden) - A minimal template with backlinks, built in [Eleventy](https://11ty.dev)
 - [Foam](https://foambubble.github.io/foam/) - Roam-like personal note management and publishing system built inside VSCode
 - [Dendron](https://www.dendron.so/) - A structured note taking tool that merges the freedom of Roam-like linking with the order hierarchical organization
-- [Roam-to-Garden](https://github.com/DoomHammer/roam-to-git/tree/roam-to-garden) - Turn your Roam into a Digital Garden!
-Allows publishing allowed notes from Roam Research as a digital garden
+- [Roam-to-Garden](https://github.com/DoomHammer/roam-to-git/tree/roam-to-garden) - Turns a [Roam Research](https://roamresearch.com/) database into a Digital Garden

 #### Building a Private Garden

-- [Roam](https://roamresearch.com/) - A personal notes system for interconnected thought
+- [Roam Research](https://roamresearch.com/) - A personal notes system for interconnected thought
 - [Org Roam](https://www.orgroam.com/) - non-hierarchical note-taking with org-mode in emacs
 - [Obsidian](https://obsidian.md/) - a Roam-like knowledge base that works on top of a local folder of plain text Markdown files.
 - [TheBrain](https://www.thebrain.com/) - A tool for taking interconnected notes with an interactive graph.